 5- To continue with the correct handwashing, rub the back of the fingers of the left hand with the palm of the right hand and vice versa.
 To perform this step keep your fingers together

-6- A hygienic handwashing requires also wash thoroughly the thumbs.
+6- A hygienic handwashing requires also washing thoroughly the thumbs.
 Grab your left thumb with the right hand and rub in rotational movements.
 Repeat this movement for the other hand.

 7- It is time to wash the tips of the fingers and remove any residue between the finger and the nail.
 To do this, rub the tips of the fingers of the right hand against the palm of the left hand in a circular motion.
 Repeat the action in reverse.

-8- Rinse your hands with water, until there are no traces of soap.
+8- Rinse your hands with water, until there is no foam left.

-10- If you are in a public place where you cannot ensure the hygiene conditions, you can take advantage of this towel to turn off the tap.
-You can also close the tap with your elbow, where possible, to avoid touching it with your clean hands.
+10- If you are in a public place where you cannot ensure hygiene conditions, you can take advantage of a paper towel to turn off the tap.
+You can also close the tap with your elbow, avoid touching it with your clean hands.

 11- Your hands are now disinfected and clean.

-If you don’t have access to soap, you can do these same movements with a hand sanitizer gel that contains alcohol.
+If you don’t have access to soap, you can do these same movements with a hand sanitiser gel that contains alcohol.

 It is extremely important that you wash your hands daily.
 It may seem an insignificant act, but it is indeed an action that can prevent the spread and transmission of diseases and viruses.
 It is our responsibility as individuals to maintain good hygiene by washing our hands frequently.